Mitchell L. Moss

 New York, NY 10003

-Professor Moss has been on the faculty of New York University since 1973 and is also an Affiliated Professor of Civil and Urban Engineering in NYU's Tandon School of Engineering.
-He was an adviser to Michael R. Bloomberg during his first campaign for Mayor in 2001.
-From 1988 to 2003 he was Director of NYU’s Taub Urban Research Center and from 1983 to 2004 he was deputy to the Chairman of the Governor’s Council on Fiscal and Economic Priorities.
+In 2001, Professor Moss served as an advisor to Michael Bloomberg during his first campaign for mayor.
+From 1988 to 2003, he was Director of NYU’s Taub Urban Research Center, and from 1983 to 2004, he was deputy to John Brademas, Chairman of the Governor's Council on Fiscal and Economic Priorities.
+From 2010 to 2022, Mitchell Moss was Director of the Rudin Center for Transportation Management and Policy at New York University.

 This course will provide undergraduate students with an understanding of the political and governmental processes that influence New York City.
 The course will explore the structure of the municipal government, the role of the mayor and city council, the way in which state and regional agencies affect public services, and the role of the media in the political life of New York City.